iotserver24/codex/website/docs/faq.md

 ## General Questions

-**Q: Is VibeStack Codex open source?**
+**Q: Is CodeX open source?**
-A: No, VibeStack Codex is closed source but completely free to use.
+A: No, CodeX is closed source but completely free to use.

 **Q: How much does it cost?**
-A: VibeStack Codex is completely free to download and use.
+A: CodeX is completely free to download and use.
 Some AI models may require API keys and billing with their providers.

 **Q: What operating systems are supported?**
-A: VibeStack Codex supports Windows, macOS, and Linux.
+A: CodeX supports Windows, macOS, and Linux.

 ## Updates & Installation